dvalderrama89/GWHistorybot/README.md

 Getting Started
 ----------------

-Replace the fields in r.login() on line 20 in history_checker_bot.py with the login credentials of the Reddit account you wish to use as a commenter on any [Intro] submissions posted.
+Replace the fields in r.login() on line 20 in history_checker_bot.py with the login credentials of the Reddit account you wish to use.
 Then run the bot with:

         $ python history_checker_bot.py